Policy Evaluation during a Pandemic

 The main result in this section is that there are likely to be major drawbacks to using DID to evaluate the effects of Covid-19 related policies on the number of Covid-19 cases.
 The two primary reasons for this are (i) the highly nonlinear spread of Covid-19 cases during a pandemic and (ii) that the key difference between locations is the current number of Covid-19 cases rather than some fixed unobserved difference between locations in terms of ``proneness'' to having a large number of cases.

-In this section, we consider whether difference in differences approaches are compatible with the stochastic SIRD model presented above.
-We begin by providing some background on using difference in differences to identify the effect of some policy.
+In this section, we consider whether difference-in-differences approaches are compatible with the stochastic SIRD model presented above.
+We begin by providing some background on using difference-in-differences to identify the effect of some policy.
 The key identifying assumption in a DID application is the following parallel trends assumption.

 \begin{namedassumption}{Parallel Trends Assumption} For all $t=2,\ldots,\mathcal{T}$